cbitar/maqam-game/readme.md

  Unsolved Plans:

  1. Still working to create a visual element that animates the choosing process.
+ 2. Would like to create modals to pop up when hovering over each scale to describe the tetrachordal spelling.
  Spelling of the tetrachords of Maqamat:

 Bayyati: [Bayyati + Nahawand]